DangOlDave/DangOlDave/README.md

 ## Hi, y'all 👋
-🔭 I’m a scientist, not a great coder, but determined to use it to do stuff.
+🔭 I’m a scientist, and use code to do stuff.
 I'm using Python and Arduino C++ at the moment, but hope to add other languages to my skillset.
 I work a lot with ESP32 and related, and am toying with STM32 and FPGA stuff.
 I will also use this depository for circuits and boards in KiCad.